 As a bathroom style statement, pedestal sinks can be amazingly effective.
-From classic Victorian to sleek and ultra-modern, pedestal sinks have long been used in smaller bathrooms and powder rooms to save space, without skimping on allure.
+From classic Victorian to sleek and ultra-modern, pedestal sinks have long been used in smaller bathrooms and powder rooms to save space without skimping on visual appeal.

 Pedestal sinks are best in small bathrooms, where they open up wall space and where a vanity would look too bulky.
 But they also work in bathrooms where storage space is not a concern, such as guest bathrooms and powder rooms.

 02 of 11

 This pretty master bathroom shows how you can combine pedestal sinks and a small cabinet to have storage space AND a more open area.
 This bathroom by Echelon Custom Homes, via Houzz, features a feminine powder blue (Balmy by Sherwin-Williams) his and hers sink, with enough open space that this small corner doesn't seem particularly cluttered.
 Lots of natural light via the large windows also helps.

 A primary advantage of the pedestal sink is that it allows you to forego the bulky sink-vanity cabinet.Continue to 3 of 11 below.

 03 of 11

 This small cottage-style bathroom would look cramped if it wasn't for the double-legged pedestal sink, which opens up plenty of space and makes the bathroom look larger.
 A basket serves as a storage space for towels and paper.